Medical Admission & Treatment in Alwarpet, Chennai

 Medical admission is a procedure in which a patient is admitted to the hospital to undergo any test, treatment, diagnosis, or surgical procedure.
 You might need medical admission as an emergency admission or elective admission.
-During medical admission, the doctor and nurses at the General medicine specialist at the hospital will check your vital signs and get a blood test, urine test, stool test, or imaging test (X-ray, MRI, CT scan) depending upon the severity of conditions.
+On medical admission, the doctor and nurses will check your vital signs (pulse rate, blood pressure, temperature, oxygen concentration in blood).
+Depending upon the severity of the condition, you might be asked for a blood test, urine test, stool test, or imaging test (X-ray, MRI, CT scan).

-Based on the severity, you will need to visit the hospital as an outpatient, day patient, or inpatient.
-As an outpatient, you need to go to the hospital for an appointment but cannot stay overnight.
+Based on the reason and severity, you will be admitted to the hospital as an outpatient, day patient, or inpatient.
+As an outpatient, you need to go to the hospital for an appointment and not stay overnight.
 As a day patient, you visit the hospital for treatments like minor surgery, dialysis, or chemotherapy.
-For medical admission as an inpatient, you need to stay overnight at the hospital under the observation of an emergency care team or a general medicine specialist in Delhi for the test, treatment, or surgery.
+If you need medical admission as an inpatient, you need to stay overnight at the hospital for the test, treatment, or surgery.

 There are two types of medical admission depending upon your medical condition:

-- Emergency admission – An emergency medical admission is a condition that is not planned and results from any trauma, injury or acute illness that is not treatable on an outpatient basis.
-It needs the collective work of a team of the Emergency Department.
+- Emergency admission – An emergency medical admission is a condition that is not planned and results from any acute illness, trauma, or injury that cannot be treated on an outpatient basis.
+This needs the collective work of a team of the Emergency Department.

-- Elective admission – It is the type of medical admission in which the doctor requests to reserve a bed for your treatment, diagnosis, or to perform minor surgery.
+- Elective admission – It is the type of medical admission in which the doctor requests to reserve a bed for you so that your treatment, diagnosis, or minor surgery could be performed.

 - Shortness of breath